microsoft/USBuildingFootprints/README.md

 #### Polygon evaluation metrics

-Building matching metrics:
+Match metrics:

 | Metric | Value |
 | --- | :---: |
 | Precision | 98.5% |
 | Recall | 92.4% |

-We track various metrics to measure the quality of the output:
+We evaluate following metrics to measure the quality of the output:

 1. Intersection over Union – This is the standard metric measuring the overlap quality against the labels
 2. Shape distance – With this metric we measure the polygon outline similarity